Letter to Brezhnev

 Letter to Brezhnev is a 1985 British romantic comedy film about working-class life in Liverpool, written by Frank Clarke and directed by Chris Bernard.
 It stars Alexandra Pigg, Margi Clarke, Alfred Molina, Peter Firth and Tracy Marshak-Nash (credited as Tracy Lea).
 Letter to Brezhnev presents Margaret Thatcher-era, high-unemployment Liverpool as a depressed and tough city fallen on hard times.
+The film premiered at the 42nd Venice International Film Festival, in the Venezia Giovani (Venice Youth) sidebar.

 Plot and themes

 Two young women from Kirkby, a rough suburb of Liverpool, Teresa and Elaine, meet two Russian sailors, Sergei and Peter, and hook up for a night of fun and frolics.
 Teresa is looking for sex and a smile; Elaine wants love, romance and the dream of a life far away from the grime of Liverpool.

 Among other themes, it reflects the constraints on working class women's dreams.
 It also shows that many people do not get the chance to aspire to anything other than the humdrum lives they find before them as they finish school.
 Some of the characters work in a chicken factory, a slaughterhouse.
 It also reflects hope and ambition as despite awful odds, the protagonists pursue their dreams.